 THC is the chemical component in cannabis that causes the altered state or feeling of being high.
-It is this high that those with cannabis use disorder are often chasing.
+THC acts on CB receptors all over the brain and body.
+Some of the receptors are in a part of the brain known as the reward pathway.
+By activating this reward pathway, the drug taking behavior is reinforced.
+Tolerance to this high builds quickly however, so dose escalation is necessary to continue to achieve the same psychological effects.
+It is this high that those with cannabis use disorder are chasing, often prioritizing cannabis over other important activities.
 Therefore, yes, THC can be addictive.

-According to research conducted by the United States National Institute on Drug Abuse, cannabis strains containing high levels of THC and low levels of CBD have been found to produce stronger reinforcing effects.
+According to research conducted by the United States National Institute on Drug Abuse, cannabis strains containing high levels of THC and low levels of CBD (also known as Type I cannabis) have been found to produce stronger reinforcing effects.
 This means that high-THC cannabis strains cause higher ratings of enjoyment, which could potentially make these strains more addictive.

 However, it is important to note that different CBD products may contain different levels of THC.
 Hemp-derived CBD products by law must not contain any more than 0.3% THC in the US, or 0.2% THC in the EU.

 Interestingly, there is evidence that suggests CBD could be actually used to help combat cannabis use disorders.
-A 2010 study conducted by University College London examined 94 marijuana users that smoked either low-CBD strains or high-CBD strains of cannabis then tested them on dependence-related measures.
-The researchers found those that smoked the high-CBD cannabis were less dependent on cannabis than their low-CBD counterparts.
+A 2010 study conducted by University College London examined 94 marijuana users that smoked either THC-dominant (Type I) or CBD-dominant strains of cannabis then tested them on dependence-related measures.
+The researchers found those that smoked the high-CBD cannabis may be less likely to become dependent on cannabis than those who consume high-THC cannabis.
 As a result, the researchers concluded that CBD has potential as a treatment for cannabis dependence.

-Who’s at Risk of Developing a Cannabis Addiction?
+Who’s at risk of developing a marijuana addiction?

 Scientists have concluded that genetic factors can play a major role in the progression from general drug use to abuse and dependence.
 Addiction can run in families, so if your family has a history of addiction, this is something to be aware of when using cannabis.
 It doesn’t mean that you’ll definitely develop a cannabis use disorder — it just means you’re at a higher risk.